FirstTestStation/FTS_Website/_posts/hardware/2024-12-05-InterconnectBox.md

   <figcaption>IO Box with Selftest Board</figcaption>
 </figure>

-•   A custom cable harness could be connected to the Interconnect IO Box. <br>
+•   A custom cable harness could be connected to the InterconnectIO Box. <br>
 •   A plan has been made to design a custom case for the connector, which can be produced using 3D printing. <br>